 Google may disable your API token if it's not used consecutively for 90 days.
 If your token is disabled for zero usage, you may reapply at any time.

-Required Minimum Functionality (RMF) refers to the features and other functionality that certain tool developers must offer when using the Google Ads API (AdWords API).
+Required Minimum Functionality (RMF) refers to the features and other functionality that certain tool developers must offer when using the Google Ads API.
 RMF features are grouped into three categories: Creation Functionality, Management Functionality, and Reporting Functionality.
 See the RMF rules.

-Your compliance with these rules depends on how you use the Google Ads API (AdWords API):
+Your compliance with these rules depends on how you use the Google Ads API:

 (advertisers, agencies, and other third parties use your tool to fully manage their Google Ads accounts)